elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

    - Make your data publicly available and slowly moving towards FAIRness.
  - Try to avoid storing bioimaging data in the local system’s PC.
  - If possible, make a transfer to central storage mandatory.
 If not possible, enable automation of data backup to central storage.
- - Consider support for minimal standards (metadata schemas, file formats etc.) in your domain.
+ - Consider support for minimal standards (metadata schemas, file formats, etc.) in your domain.
  - Consider reusing existing data.